Placemaking: Community attachment

-Attachment Trends

-Livable Streetscapes
+Livable streetscapes

 Streets are the stage for activity of everyday life within a city and they have the most potential to be designed to harness a high-quality sense of place.
 Effective placemaking in the streetscape lends special attention to the streets livability by representing a sense of security, sense of place, visible employment, variety of transportation options, meaningful interactions between residents, "eyes on the street" as well as "social capital".
 All of these interactions take place at the mesoscale.
 Mesoscale is described as the city level of observation between macroscale—being birdseye view—and microscale--being textures and individual elements of the streetscape (streetlamp type, building textures, etc.); in other words, mesoscale is the area observable from a humans eyes, for example: between buildings, including storefronts, sidewalks, street trees, and people.
 Placemaking for a street takes place at both mesoscale and microscale.
 To be effective placemakers, it is important that planners, architects, and engineers consider designing in the mesoscale when designing for places that are intended to be livable by Whyte's standards.

-Placemaking tools and practices
+Tools and practices

 Tools and practices of placemaking that benefit from utilizing the mesoscale context include: